 So, how can you skip the down payment altogether when buying a new car?
 Here’s what you need to know.

-In order to avoid a down payment, you’ll need a good credit score to prove to lenders you’ll pay your monthly bills on time.
+In order to avoid a down payment, you’ll need to prove to lenders you’ll pay your bills on time.
 Investopedia writes that individuals with a credit score of 680 or higher are the most likely to persuade a lender to accept no down payment.
-The lower your credit score, the less likely you are to be able to put $0 down – and the higher your interest rates will be if you do skip the down payment.

-As Lending Tree explains, the biggest factor you should be worried about with a no down payment loan – also known as zero down or no cash car loans – is the interest rate.
-These loans typically have high APRs, and they aren’t available from all lenders.
-You’ll want to be extra careful when looking at your loan terms if you’re applying for a zero-down auto loan.
-You don’t want to wind up paying a much higher interest rate just because you didn’t want to put down $100 or more as a down payment.
+Just make sure you consider interest when you’re looking for a no down payment loan.
+As Lending Tree explains, the biggest factor is the interest rate.
+No down payment loans typically have high APRs, and they aren’t available from all lenders.
+You’ll want to be extra careful when looking at your loan terms if you’re applying for a zero-down auto loan so you can avoid paying a much higher interest rate.

 Make Sure to Shop Around